kathrynegan/EGFR_ALK_Classification/README.md

 #### There are four principal algorithms
 -------------------------------------
-each needs its own folder to house svm models and feature sets as well as the output classification of negative and positive instances
+each needs its own folder to house svm models and feature sets

 * __reported__: this is a combination of a keyword filter and an SVM that classifies all reports in the input as either "Reported" or "NotReported" for each test
     (for the purposes of sensitivity/specificity metrics and for consumption by downstream algorithms, "Reported" is considered a positive classification and "NotReported" a negative)